pandastrike/huxley/huxley-cli/README.md

 > **Warning:** This is an experimental project under heavy development.
 It's awesome and becoming even more so, but it is a work in progress.

 ## Overview
 Huxley manages the deployment of your application.
-It launches your app as a set of micro-services, allocating the needed resources from your Amazon Web Services account.
+It launches your app as a set of mixins, allocating the needed resources from your Amazon Web Services account.
 With simple, human-readable configuration and just a few commands, your app is up and running.

 We've focused on providing both developers and operations professionals a graceful workflow.
 It is a tool that does the heavy lifting for you while staying out of your way.
 Huxley aims to be like a more powerful, personal Heroku.